Prev | Contents | Next

 But look!
 We’re “ahead of ‘origin/main’ by 1 commit”!
 This means our local commit history on the main branch has one commit that the remote commit history on its main branch does not have.

-Which makes sense—the remote repo is a clone and so it’s independent of our local repo unless we specifically try to sync them up.
+Which makes sense—the remote repo is a clone and so it’s independent of our local repo unless we explicitly try to sync them up.
 It doesn’t magically know that we’ve made changes to our local repo.

 And Git is helpfully telling us to run git push if we want to update the remote repo so that it also has our changes.